 Russia’s Mirax investment group has proposed an ambitious project for Aminona, near Crans Montana, which is currently being analysed.

+How would you describe the relationship between Valais and Russia, particularly in the economic sector?
 Our relationship is primarily centred around tourism as many Russian and ex-USSR nationals visit Valais’ most famous resorts – Zermatt, Leukerbad, Saas-Fee, Crans-Montana, Verbier, etc.

 Russian clients require high-quality infrastructure and such services are available due to the established tradition of welcoming prestigious guests and royalty in these century-old destinations.
 Consequently, increasing numbers of Russian and ex-Soviet players have been active in Valais’ real estate market.